 In the scheme of things, truffle butter is a pretty odd example for austerity but I chose it because it shows that luxury is not so much a what but more of a how: how something is used and also how it is perceived and appreciated.

 My point is, doing with less isn't always so bad.
 In fact, the a-little-goes-a-long-way lifestyle is actually quite liberating.
-Finding a deep satisfaction in what's right there in front of you, appreciating the moment-by-moment gifts of the day (slant of the autumn sun, a good cup of coffee, a pile of persimmons at the farmer's market) can go a long way toward alleviating gnawing desire, anxiety and sense of lack.
+Finding a deep satisfaction in what's right there in front of you, appreciating the moment-by-moment gifts of the day (slant of the late-summer sun, a good cup of coffee, a pile of persimmons at the farmer's market) can go a long way toward alleviating gnawing desire, anxiety and sense of lack.
 Some times the simplest things, when fully acknowledged, are the most satisfying: they are our true treasure and they are bountiful.